AzSwarm/SimpleSwarm/README.md

 # SimpleSwarm
-PowerShell Cmdlet to quickly setup a Docker Swarm Cluster in Microsoft Azure.
+PowerShell Cmdlet to quickly setup a Docker Swarm Cluster in Microsoft Azure and use it to run Azure DevOps Agents.

 ## How to compile the module
 In order to compile the SimpleSwarm PowerShell Module follow this steps: